-The country’s been a member of the European Union since 2004.
+The country’s has been a member of the European Union since 2004.
 In 2015 it adopted the Euro as the official currency by becoming the 19th member of the Eurozone.
 The country is increasingly leaving behind its Soviet past and is in a constant process of transformation.
 By processes of detachment on the one side and bonding processes on the other, Lithuania, similar to other post-Soviet countries, is in search of its own lost identity and its political role in a united Europe.

-streets of Kaunas and Vilnius, I had the feeling as if a long awaited moment has not happened yet.
-A hunch of not sleeping anymore, but to dwell on a dreamy mode, turning from one side to the other, waiting to get up with the first rays of the sun which bring back the warmth and the colour to shapes that were grey at dawn.
+streets of Kaunas and Vilnius, I had the feeling that a long awaited moment has not happened yet.
+A hunch of not sleeping anymore, but dwelling in a dreamy mode, turning from one side to the other, waiting to get up with the first rays of the sun which bring back the warmth and the colour to shapes that were grey at dawn.